cjdvailoces/moscord-coding-challenge/README.md

 # Moscord Coding Challenge

-Please see all coding challenge answers in App.js
+Please see all coding challenges answers in App.js